Notariz/notariz-app/README.md

 ## Vesting

 Notariz should allow its users to split their emergency transfers across time, with a fixed number of payments for each user.

+## SPL tokens compliance

+Notariz should its users to send every kind of SPL tokens, not solely native SOL.